Balance Billing Protection

 - Emergency services, regardless of the final diagnosis, from a non-participating hospital, doctor, or other medical providers at a hospital.

-- Non-emergency surgery or ancillary professional services for a covered benefit provided by a non-participating provider at a participating hospital, ambulatory surgical center, or other healthcare facility including surgery, anesthesiology, pathology, radiology, or hospitalist services and laboratory services.
+- Non-emergency surgery or ancillary professional services for a covered benefit provided by a non-participating provider at a participating hospital, ambulatory surgical center, or other healthcare facility, including surgery, anesthesiology, pathology, radiology, or hospitalist services and laboratory services.

-Opt-In Process for Elective Group Health Plans
+Opt-In and Opt-Out Process for Virginia Elective Group Health Plans